Anavex Announces Report Expanding Opportunity for Therapeutic Application of Anavex Compounds

-New York – June 30, 2014 – Anavex Life Sciences Corp. (“Anavex” or the “Company”) (OTCQB: AVXL), a clinical-stage biopharmaceutical company developing novel drug candidates to treat Alzheimer’s disease, other diseases of the central nervous system (CNS) and various types of cancer, today announced that a paper in the current issue of the peer-reviewed scientific journal, Neurochemical Research, reveals for the first time that sigma-1 receptors (S1R) functionally downregulate certain proteins that play a major role in various pathophysiological conditions including depression, anxiety, epilepsy and brain injury following ischemic stroke.
+Anavex Life Sciences Corp. (“Anavex” or the “Company”) (OTCQB: AVXL), a clinical-stage biopharmaceutical company developing novel drug candidates to treat Alzheimer’s disease, other diseases of the central nervous system (CNS) and various types of cancer, welcomes new data published in the current issue of The Journal of Neuroscience that has favorable implications for ANAVEX PLUS, the Company’s Alzheimer’s disease drug candidate combination.

-“We are delighted to learn about these new findings that provide further evidence of potential additional significant therapeutic indications for the Anavex drug candidate family, which increase the expression of the sigma-1 receptor,” said Christopher U. Missling, PhD, President and Chief Executive Officer of Anavex.
-“We look forward to continuing the preclinical work with our S1R agonist drug candidates in additional indications while we prepare for the Alzheimer’s disease clinical trial of ANAVEX PLUS, which is scheduled to commence in 2014.”
+“Since we know from previous data that the sigma-1 receptor is directly involved in regulating intracellular calcium levels, these recent findings provide further confirmation of the potential for our drug candidate combination ANAVEX PLUS, which increases the expression of the sigma-1 receptor,” said Christopher U. Missling, PhD, President and Chief Executive Officer of Anavex.
+“These findings also provide added encouragement for the clinical trial of ANAVEX PLUS, which is scheduled to commence in 2014.”

 About Anavex Life Sciences Corp.